Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Send Data to Arduino UNO.rst

 .. only:: end amb26

-Open the Arduino IDE of the Arduino Uno and open the serial monitor ("Tools" → "Serial Monitor").
-In the Serial Monitor, you can see the messages printed from Arduino Uno.
+Open the Arduino IDE of the Arduino Uno and open the serial monitor :guilabel:`Tools -> Serial Monitor` In the Serial Monitor, you can see the messages printed from Arduino Uno.
 Next, press the reset button on Arduino Uno.
 Now the Arduino Uno is waiting for the connection from I2C Master.
 We press the reset button on Ameba to start to send messages.
 Then observe the serial monitor, you can see the messages show up every half second.

 |image10|
-   :width: 649
-   :height: 410

 Code Reference
 --------------